siddardha003/SociaSync/FEATURES.md

-# Posty Bot - AI-Powered Social Media Scheduler
+# SocioSync - AI-Powered Social Media Scheduler

 ## 🚀 Overview

-Posty Bot is a comprehensive social media management platform that combines AI-powered content generation with multi-platform posting capabilities.
+SocioSync is a comprehensive social media management platform that combines AI-powered content generation with multi-platform posting capabilities.
 Built with Next.js, Node.js, and MongoDB, it provides a complete solution for managing your social media presence.

 ## ✨ Features Implemented